SAP/curated-resources-for-domain-driven-design/knowledgebase/index.md

   - Stores the state of a domain model as a sequence of [domain events](./concepts/tactical-concepts/domain-events.md).
   - Enables rebuilding of the state by replaying events and supports audit trails.

-## **Integration Patterns**

-- **Customer/Supplier**

-  - One bounded context (Supplier) provides services or data to another (Customer).
-  - The Customer depends on the Supplier's model.

-- **Conformist**

-  - The dependent context conforms to the model of the context it relies on without influencing it.
-  - Often used when one context cannot change due to external constraints.

-- **Separate Ways**

-  - Bounded contexts operate independently with no direct interaction.
-  - Suitable when contexts have minimal or no overlapping concerns.

-- **Shared Kernel**

-  - A small, shared subset of the domain model used by multiple bounded contexts.
-  - Requires strict coordination to manage changes.

-- **Open Host Service**
-  - Provides a public interface for a bounded context to interact with others.
-  - Facilitates controlled and standardized communication.

 ## **Additional Concepts**